AmineYaiche/jobs-SMS-Notification-APP/README.md

 jobs-SMS-Notification-APP
 =========================

-This app aims to send SMS to the contact list that contains announcements fetched from the [Keejob's API]
+This app aims to send SMS to the contact list containing announcements fetched from the [Keejob's API]

 Installation